- 25 Nov 2022

 - A Create new filter window appears with the filter options

-If you want this filter to be accessible by all your team members, switch on the Shared toggle
+If you want this filter accessible by all team accounts, switch on the Shared toggle.

 - Type in a Filter name and select the desired filter options